 Use the Switch Project button to pull up your project list.
 Scroll to find your cove.tool project.
 If you have a mixed-use project, then begin try to follow the display order of cove.tool for your export procedure.
 Once you have selected a project, that selected project will be the receiver of all the geometry information.
 If your project list does not have the project you are looking for, check that you have the project in your cove.tool account in a web browser, or that you have click save and continue and are now on a geometry page in your cove.tool project.

 The cove.tool project is now ready for export.
 Using the export button (upload to cloud icon) export all the building areas to the cove.tool page.
 If you are unable to export and receive an error, "Undefined Method: ...NilClass" check out this article for troubleshooting the export button.

 9. Refresh Geometry page and go to cove.tool

-Next you will navigate to the cove.tool geometry page in a web browser, here you will refresh the page and see the building import.
+Next, you will navigate to the cove.tool geometry page in a web browser, here you will refresh the page and see the building import.
 If you notice some of the information does not look accurate, flip back to SketchUp and double-check your model’s measurements.
-Likely there might be a object that is mis-layered and has added up to a calculation in the wrong category.
+Likely there might be an object that is mis-assigned to a layer and has added up to a calculation in the wrong category.
 Once everything looks good, click continue to save the geometry export and move forward to the daylight page.